Available positions at Forensic Architecture are listed below.

 - Be confident in quickly learning new software

-- Good taste for visual design and usability considerations.
+- have good taste for visual design and an eye for usability.

 While Forensic Architecture does not have a formal internship programme at this time, we do occassionally hire interns whose skills and interests would be well-suited to a particular project or our overall research aims.
-If you are interested in working with us, please send your CV, cover letter, and portfolio to email@example.com.
+If you are interested in working with us, please send your CV, cover letter, and portfolio to info [at] forensic-architecture.org.

 Please note that we are, unfortunately, unable to sponsor internship visas and so cannot accept applications from candidates who do not have the right to work in the UK.